 This recipe calls for a dollop lemon curd in the bottom of each individual pot: making your own is actually a lot easier than you might think.
 It’s one of those things that once you’ve done it for the first time, any aura of mystique is broken, we make ours in the microwave which makes it even easier to whip up a batch.
 For a more grown up version of this dish, you could use our easy microwave Lemon Curd with Gin recipe, which is even easier than traditional lemon curd recipes.

-If you like creamy lemon puddings you may also like my quick and easy make in advance three ingredient lemon possets, or my no churn lemon curd ice cream, both of which have the requisite effort to glory ratio of being incredibly easy to make in advance, but also suitably impressive.
+If you like white chocolate pots you may also like my quick and easy make in advance three ingredient lemon possets, or my no churn lemon curd ice cream, both of which have the requisite effort to glory ratio of being incredibly easy to make in advance, but also suitably impressive.
+Like milk chocolate instead?
+Then try my three ingredient chocolate pots.

 - 1 cup double (heavy) cream (240 ml)